-The design of the breeding landbird abundance and diversity sampling for NEON described herein is the result of invaluable input from the Breeding Landbird Abundance and Diversity Technical Working Group, including Jennifer Blakesley, Richard Chandler, Tom Gardali, Allen Hurlbert, Paul Lukacs, Ken Pollock, Kathryn Purcell, Ted Simons, and Susan Skagen, the leader of the NEON Tiger team for breeding birds, Andy Hansen, as well as the decades of effort and dedication of countless field ornithologists and citizen scientists.
+The design of the breeding landbird abundance and diversity sampling for NEON described herein is the result of invaluable input from the original Breeding Landbird Abundance and Diversity Technical Working Group, including Jennifer Blakesley, Richard Chandler, Tom Gardali, Allen Hurlbert, Paul Lukacs, Ken Pollock, Kathryn Purcell, Ted Simons, and Susan Skagen, the leader of the NEON Tiger team for breeding birds, Andy Hansen, as well as the decades of effort and dedication of countless field ornithologists and citizen scientists.
+Thanks to Tanya Chesney for her thorough copy-editing and formatting of the document.